-CNUCHS is dedicated to promotion of behavior that follows legal and ethical standards in teaching, scholarly activity, research, and service.
-We are committed to following the law and professional practice standards.
-We comply with and adhere to all federal, state, and local laws and regulations.
-We encourage all to act ethically in developing and advocating a culture of consideration for codes of ethics, values, and moral convictions of those who could be affected by our decisions.
-Whenever appropriate, we seek advice and counsel to determine the right course of action and make the best decision on behalf of those who depend on us to do so.
+Legal Standards and Ethical Behavior: The College is dedicated to behavior that follows legal and ethical standards in learning, teaching, scholarly activity, research, and service.
+The commitment extends to following all federal, state, and local laws and regulations, and professional practice standards.
+Members of the College community are expected to develop and maintain a culture of consideration for the codes of ethics, values, and moral convictions of those who could be affected by our decisions and actions.
+Whenever appropriate, members should seek advice and counsel to make the best decision and determine the appropriate course of action on behalf of those who depend on them to do so.
+Acts in violation of the legal standards and ethical behavior principle are subject to disciplinary actions.